MeseCraft/MeseCraft/README.md

 Credits and Acknowledgements
 -------------------------
-Designed by Jeremy Weston <contact@mesecraft.com> and MeseCraft community contributors.
+Designed by Jeremy Weston and MeseCraft community contributors.

-Thank you to minetest and its community modders too!
+Thank you to the Minetest community.

 License
 --------------------------